interintel-technologies/bulk-sms-api/README.md

    3.1 [Make the Request](#31-make-the-request)

-You can click on the images to get full page view if some details are not clear.
+You can click on the images to get a full page view if some details are not clear.

 #### 1. Get the Login Details #####